Travenedu/Project-3-Flixster-Part-1/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-One major challenge I faced was connecting with the api and parsing the json data.
+One major challenge I faced was connecting with the API and parsing the JSON data.

 ## License